IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/task-panels.md

 <ImageArticleGrid articles={
  [
    {
-     title: 'Maximized Panel',
+     title: 'Maximized panel',
      body: 'Full panels can display an application UI with all available screen space, with the exception of the main menu and control center.
 The task panel just provides a container with a default background and animation.
 Both can be replaced when creating a custom system UI.
-The panel is not concerned with what is the content of the panel.',
+The panel is not concerned with the content of the panel.',
      img: {
        src: 'https://developer.tomtom.com/assets/downloads/tomtom-indigo/image-components/system-ui/task-panels/max-panel.png',
        alt: 'maximized panel',
      }
    },
   {
-     title: 'Half Panel (deprecated)',
+     title: 'Half panel (deprecated)',
      body: 'Half panels were used to position an application UI next to the navigation / home UI of the base layer of the system UI.
 This may be used to accomodate performing simple on screen tasks without losing the visibility of the map.
 However, this pattern is being deprecated on a platform level in favor of having the simpler full panel used in all situations.
 If something else than full panels is required for an application UI, a custom implementation will be required.',
      img: {
        src: 'https://developer.tomtom.com/assets/downloads/tomtom-indigo/image-components/system-ui//task-panels/half-panel.png',